nojetlag7/testrepo1/README.md

-"This is the conflict line"
+"This is the main line"